 To understand why we are driven by tasty food, loving touch, sexual desire, alcohol, heroin, pornography, chocolate, gambling, social media or online shopping, we need to know about the reward system.

 The reward system is one of the most important systems in the brain.
-It drives our behaviour towards pleasurable stimuli (food, sex, alcohol, etc) and away from painful ones (conflict, homework, etc) that require more energy or effort.
+It drives our behaviour towards pleasurable stimuli such as food, sex, alcohol, etc. And it drives us away from painful ones (conflict, homework, etc) that require more energy or effort.
 It’s where we feel emotions and process those emotions to start or stop action.
-It consists of a group of brain structures at the core of the brain that weigh up whether or not to repeat a behaviour and form a habit.
+It consists of a group of brain structures at the core of the brain.
+They weigh up whether or not to repeat a behaviour and form a habit.
 A reward is a stimulus that drives an appetite to alter behaviour.
-Rewards typically serve as reinforcers, that is, make us repeat behaviours that we perceive (unconsciously) as good for our survival, even when they’re not.
+Rewards typically serve as reinforcers.
+That is, they make us repeat behaviours that we perceive (unconsciously) as good for our survival, even when they’re not.
 Pleasure is a better reward or stimulus than pain for motivating behaviour.
 A carrot is better than a stick etc.